 This activity is a craft project and a math workshop all in one!
-Use colored ping-pong balls to encourage your child to imitate, extend, and create patterns.
-Your child will develop her counting skills and spatial awareness as she creates original designs.
+Use found objects to encourage your child to imitate, extend, and create patterns.
+Your kid will develop her counting skills and spatial awareness as she creates original designs.

 What You Need: